mambroziak/radware-cwp-pager-duty-integration/README.md

 # Radware CWP PagerDuty Integration
 #### _with Events API_

-This open source AWS tool consumes the published security findings detected in Radware CWP.
-This tool passes findings when the CWP risk score is matched in the score filter.
-Findings not found in the fitler will be discarded.
-Accepted findings will trigger an event in PagerDuty events API.
+This open source AWS tool consumes the published security findings detected in Radware CWP to then trigger an event in the PagerDuty events API.
+The CWP Findings passed to PagerDuty are determined by the CWP risk score filter within the tool.
+All other findings are discarded.

 The CFT deployment process will create an SNS Topic, an IAM Role, CloudWatch Log Group (default 30 days retention), and a Lambda Function.
 Messages published to the created SNS Topic trigger the Lambda Function on-demand.